-&lt;sup>6 C. Edwards (2007).
+&lt;sup>5 C. Edwards (2007).
 Excavations at Fremlin Walk, Maidstone.
 Archaeologia Cantiana 127: 73-106

 As Wild Strawberry is common in Kent, the distributional data maintained in this register will be at 1km square (monad) level.
 This will entail recording at a finer scale than the tetrads given in Philp (2010), from which the accompanying 1991-2005 map is taken (with kind permission of the late Eric Philp and the Kent Field Club).
-The 2010-16 distribution map is consistent with the earlier one (but covers a larger area, as including metropolitan West Kent).
-However, it only includes monads equivalent to 390 tetrads, in comparison with 466 in Philp (2010).
-This is not an indication of further decline but, so far, may only reflect the limited recording period.
+The 2010-19 distribution map is consistent with the earlier one (but covers a larger area, as including metropolitan West Kent).
+It covers 522 tetrads (equivalent to 872 monads), in comparison with 466 tetrads in Philp (2010).
+So, although metropolitan records have to be discounted for a more accurate comparison, this is not material evidence of further decline.